MicrosoftDocs/architecture-center/docs/example-scenario/iot/cloud-application-signaling.md

 # Cloud application signaling pattern for IoT

-Some Internet of Things (IoT) applications work with real-time data from IoT devices.
-For instance, these apps often display device telemetry or alerts.
+Internet of Things (IoT) applications often work with real-time data from IoT devices.
+For instance, some apps display device telemetry or alerts.
 With traditional polling methods, these client apps ask the devices for state changes.

 This guide outlines a way for clients like web pages or mobile apps to receive updates from devices in real time.
-Clients no longer submit HTTP requests for up-to-date information.
-Instead, this guide uses Azure SignalR Service to push content to connected clients as soon as it's available.
+With the signaling pattern that this guide presents, cloud apps no longer submit HTTP requests for up-to-date information.
+Instead, Azure SignalR Service pushes content to connected clients as soon as it's available.

 As an example, a retailer might display the total number of customers in a store on a digital sign in real time.
 With this guide's solution, the sign doesn't have to request the latest customer count from data storage.
 Instead, the system feeds that information to the sign as soon as the total changes.